 Knowing a few simple tricks can help you take stunning pictures of nails.

-8. Take Care of Your Hands Before the Photoshoot to Make Them Look as Beautiful as Possible
+8. Nail Photography: 8 Tips to Take Care of Your Hands Before the Photoshoot to Make Them Look as Beautiful as Possible

 Before you get started, make sure your nails look great.
 Dry cuticles look unflattering in photos.
 Use cuticle cream to get rid of unnecessary dryness.
 You can also use a moisturizer to make your hands look softer.